-MoDOT has improved more than \$28.5 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
-However, additional work totaling more than \$122.8 million of the 2010 ADA Transition Plan inventory needs to be completed before August 2027.
-To meet the commitment of the Missouri Highways and Transportation Commission, MoDOT needs to complete more than \$12.2 million in improvements each year until 2027.
+MoDOT has improved more than \$30.3 million of deficient Americans with Disabilities Act facilities in the right of way since 2008.
+However, additional work totaling more than \$121 million of the 2010 ADA Transition Plan inventory needs to be completed before August 2027.
+To meet the commitment of the Missouri Highways and Transportation Commission, MoDOT needs to complete more than \$13.5 million in improvements each year from now through 2027.

-Since fiscal year 2016, the MHTC has retained half of the Transportation Alternatives Program funding it receives to be used toward MoDOT's Americans With Disabilities Act Transition Plan activities.
+Since fiscal year 2016, the MHTC has retained half of the Transportation Alternatives Program funding it receives to be used toward MoDOT's ADA Transition Plan activities.
 The 2018 STIP estimates the annual TAP funds retained for MoDOT ADA projects at approximately \$8.6 million per year.
-Additional investments are required to complete the ADA Transition Plan by August 2027.
+Additional investments by the districts are required to complete the ADA Transition Plan by August 2027.

-So far in 2018, MoDOT has completed \$1.3 million in ADA improvements in two districts.
-In 2017, MoDOT completed a total of \$3.51 million in ADA improvements.
-These amounts are well below the annual pace needed to complete the required ADA improvements by 2027.
-Current reporting of Transition Plan Completion at 18.8 percent complete is significantly behind the 46.1 percent target for the second quarter of 2018.
-Only three districts reported any ADA Transition Plan progress this quarter: Central, St. Louis and Southwest.
+So far in 2018, MoDOT has completed only \$3.4 million in ADA improvements.
+In 2017, MoDOT completed a total of \$3.37 million in ADA improvements.
+These amounts are well below the \$13.5 million annual pace needed to complete the required ADA improvements by 2027.
+Current reporting of Transition Plan Completion at 20 percent complete is significantly behind the 47.5 percent target for the third quarter of 2018.
+Only five of the seven districts reported ADA Transition Plan progress this quarter.
+Two districts, Northeast and Central, have not reported any completed ADA improvements in 2018.
+Northeast was also the only district that failed to report any completed ADA improvements in 2017.

-In the first half of 2018, MoDOT invested \$7.89 million toward improvements in pedestrian facilities.
-In the second quarter of 2018, MoDOT has utilized 1.63 percent of the 2018 STIP award - a substancial increase over the record low rate of 0.72 percent posted in 2017.
-In all of 2017, MoDOT invested a total of \$5.38 million in pedestrian facility improvements.
+In 2018, MoDOT has invested \$9.1 million toward improvements in pedestrian facilities.
+In the first three quarters of 2018, MoDOT utilized 1.58 percent of the total 2018 STIP awards toward pedestrian facilities - a substancial increase over the record low rate of 0.72 percent in 2017.
+In 2017, MoDOT invested a total of \$5.38 million in pedestrian facility improvements.